 Our omni-channel strategy enhances our customers' brand experience by providing a seamless approach to the customer shopping experience.
 We seek to integrate all available shopping channels including stores, websites and catalogs (online and through mobile devices).
 Store sales are primarily fulfilled from that store's inventory, but may also be shipped from any of our fulfillment centers or from a different store location if an item is out-of-stock at the original store.
 Direct-to-consumer orders are primarily shipped to our customers through our fulfillment centers but may also be shipped from any store, or a combination of fulfillment center and store depending on the availability of a particular item.
-These capabilities allow us to better serve our customers and helps us to fill orders that otherwise may have been cancelled due to out-of-stock positions.
+These capabilities allow us to better serve our customers and help us to fill orders that otherwise may have been cancelled due to out-of-stock positions.

-Our comparable Retail segment net sales data is equal to the sum of our comparable store plus comparable direct-to-consumer channels.
+Our comparable Retail segment net sales data is equal to the sum of our comparable store plus comparable direct-to-consumer channels, which are presented together because of the substantial integration of our store and direct-to-consumer channels.
 A store is considered to be comparable if it has been open at least one full fiscal year, unless it was materially expanded or remodeled within that year or was not otherwise operating at its full capacity within that year.
 A direct-to-consumer channel is considered to be comparable if it has been operational for at least one full fiscal year.
 There is no overlap between comparable store net sales and comparable direct-to-consumer net sales.
 Sales from stores and direct-to-consumer channels that do not fall within the definition of comparable store or channel are considered to be non-comparable.
 The effects of foreign currency translation are also considered non-comparable.